CANDCstudio/tomorrowstarted/README.md

 We make use of code devised by Ariana Freitag to allow elements to be draggable within the website.
 Their work is used in the the file [action_showcase.js](JS/action_showcase.js) lines 2-59 and [action_wordpress.js](JS/action_wordpress.js) lines 2-51.

-Make sure to look at those files, they left really solid and comprehensive comments on how this all works.
-Essentially we use `onmousedown` and `onmousemove` events to calculate the distance of the cursor as you drag your mouse to match the distance traveled by the windows.
+Make sure to look at those files, ariana left really comments on how this all works.
+Essentially we use `onmousedown` and `onmousemove` events to calculate the distance of the cursor as you drag your mouse to match the distance traveled by the windows, and `onmouseup` to stop the process.

 <br>